mohithgundimeda/dynamodelx/README.md

 ## Introduction

-__DynaModelX__ stands for Dynamic model extension, it is built as a side project for quick modeling with minimal UI.
+__DynaModelX__ stands for Dynamic model extension, it is built for quick modeling with minimal UI.
 This package can dynamically build, train and return model performance according to the user given specifications.

 To install __DynaModelX__, run